martin-p-bauer/2018_JWP/Part2_ToC.md

   Ready4SmartCities tool: http://smartcity.linkeddata.es/

-We recommend to look first at ontologies (e.g., W3C SOSA, SAREF, W3C WoT, ONeM2M, etc.) because they are supported by standardizations.
+We recommend to look first at ontologies supported by standardizations (e.g., W3C SOSA, SAREF, W3C WoT, ONeM2M, etc.).

 Limitations: Indeed, we would need some ontology ranking algorithms to help better developers find suitable ontologies for their needs.